Groundwork horse: Everything you need to know with exercises to download

 Definition and origin of groundwork

 Groundwork is a very broad term that encompasses many different activities.
-In short, groundwork includes everything you can do with a horse from the ground.
-However, this not only includes leading, lungeing, and double-lungeing work, classical groundwork, or the widely sought-after liberty work.
+In short, ground work includes everything you can do with a horse from the ground.
+But it doesn't just include lead work, lungeing and double lungeing, classic work in hand or the much sought-after free work

 Importance of groundwork for the horse-human relationship

-Ground work begins as soon as the horse is taken out of the box, tied up and groomed.
-This is because communication between humans and horses plays a key role in ground work.
+Ground work already begins when the horse is taken out of the box, tied up and groomed.
+This is because communication between humans and horses plays a key role in ground work .
 Together, side by side and at eye level, they face various challenges as a team, which strengthens mutual trust.

 Why is groundwork important?

-Groundwork is essential to horse training and daily interaction with the horse.
-It offers a variety of benefits that enhance the relationship between horse and human as well as the physical and mental condition of the horse.
+Groundwork is an essential part of horse training and daily contact with the horse.
+It offers a multitude of benefits that promote both the relationship between horse and human and the physical and mental condition of the horse.
 Here are some of the main reasons why groundwork is important:

 Improving communication

-In the groundwork, the focus is on clear and precise communication between humans and horses.
+In ground work, the focus is on clear and precise communication between humans and horses.
 It is about giving clear signals, both via body language and voice.
-The human learns to act more consciously and disciplined, while the horse learns to respond to subtle instructions.
-This improved communication is not only of great benefit in training but also in daily handling and when in the saddle.
+The human learns to act in a more conscious and disciplined manner, while the horse learns to respondto subtle instructions.
+This improved communication is of great benefit not only in training, but also in daily handling and in the saddle.

 Strengthening the trust between horse and rider

-Regular groundwork helps to build a close and trusting relationship.
-The horse learns to trust its handler as they work together at eye level. during groundwork.
-This mutual trust and respect makes it easier for the horse to navigate new or stressful situations, whether out on the trail, during loading, or at competitions.
-Building this trust not only enhances the horse-human bond but also prepares the horse to face challenges with confidence.
+Regular ground work helps to build a close and trusting relationship.
+The horse learns to trust its human because it works with him at eye level during ground work.
+This trust makes it easier to cope with new or stressful situations, whether in the field, when loading or at competitions.

 Building obedience and respect

-Groundwork promotes the horse's obedience and respect for humans.
+Ground work promotes the horse's obedience and respect for humans.
 Horses can be introduced to halter and rope work in a playful way from foal age, which creates a good basis for later handling and riding.
 The horse learns to follow humans and respond to their commands.
-Most people know this approach as the Foal ABC.
-In our article about foals, we have taken a closer look at the Foal ABC.
-In this article, you will learn everything you need to know about foals.
+Most people are familiar with this approach as Foal ABC is known to most people.

 Physical fitness and muscle building